Library Collections and Finding Items

 The status will be either:

-• In Transit = The book has been requested and is waiting to be picked up by the requester
+- In transit = book has been requested and is waiting to be picked up by the requester

-For futher information about borrowing and about placing requests on items which are on loan please see the Borrowing and Managing your Library Account page.
+For further information about borrowing and requesting loaned items please see the Borrowing and Managing your Library Account page.

-If the status is ‘item in place’ make a note of the number/letter sequence next to the Library name – in the example above this is 4.O.493.
-This is the ‘classmark’ and is the number which tells you where the book will be in the Library.
+If the status is Item in place make a note of the number/letter sequence next to the Library name – in the example above this is 4.O.493.
+This is the classmark or call number and tells you where the book is located in the Library.

 Finding an item on the shelves

-To find where a book is in the library you need to know the ‘location’ and ‘classmark’ sometimes also called ‘shelfmark’.
+To find where a book is in the library you need to know the location and classmark (also called ‘shelfmark’ or ‘call number’).

 There are a number of locations in the New Library:

-Wigglesworth Law Library: Located in the Wigglesworth Law room on the Second Floor of New Library
+Wigglesworth Law Library: Located in the Wigglesworth Law room on the Second Floor.

 Oversize: Located on the Ground Floor, facing the noticeboard.

-Pepys Library/Old library: Items kept in the historic Pepys Library/Old Library.
-Please contact the Pepys Library to request access to these items: pepyslibrary@magd.cam.ac.uk
+Pepys Library/Old Library: Items kept in the historic Pepys Library/Old Library.
+Please contact the Pepys Library to request access to these items.

 Library Map